 The FMCSA has also started taking steps to overcome the shortage of commercial drivers, but it will take some time for fleets to finally overcome the problem.
 In the meanwhile, fleet managers and trucking company owners must identify the reasons for a high driver turnover rate and find solutions to mitigate the problem as much as possible.

-According to a recent survey of 24,000 drivers, more than 30% drivers quit within the first 3 months.
+According to a recent survey of 24,000 drivers, more than 30% of drivers quit within the first 3 months.
 Additionally, approximately 50% leave within the first 6 months.

 Those are alarming numbers, which only highlight the importance of driver retention and driver satisfaction.

-In this post, we highlight the two biggest reasons for a high driver turnover rate and list some proven ideas and strategies that you can use to improve the driver retention rate in your company.
+We highlight the two biggest reasons for a high driver turnover rate and list some proven ideas and strategies that you can use to improve the driver retention rate in your company.

 Different fleets may experience different specific problems that could lead to a high driver turnover rate.
 However, despite the specific issues, there are two common reasons why drivers leave so quickly after joining a company: